New from ACTIVE: Check out our latest products here

 August 10, 2023

-Inside the septic tank, heavier waste particles descend to form sludge at the bottom, while lighter substances such as oil and grease float atop, creating scum.
+Inside the septic tank, waste debris descends to form sludge at the bottom, while lighter substances such as oil and grease float atop, creating scum.
 This leaves relatively clear water sandwiched between them.

 The First Compartment: The Septic Tank

-To maintain a healthy functioning system, regular “pumping” removes sludge build-up in this section, ensuring that the process continues smoothly without clogs or backups.
+To maintain a healthy functioning system, it’s important to pump your septic system regularly – that will remove sludge build-up, ensuring that the process continues smoothly without clogs or backups in the septic tank.

-This filtered liquid then moves out into perforated pipes within what’s known as a drain field (or leach field).
-Bacteria continue their job here by treating residual organic material in this effluent before it percolates back into groundwater sources.
+The water waste then moves out into perforated pipes within what’s known as a drain field or leach field (there may or may not be a distribution box in place).
+Naturally occurring bacteria continue their job here by treating residual organic material in this effluent before the wastewater percolates go back into groundwater sources.

-Remember that neglecting regular upkeep like sewage backup reveals, septic tank pumping regular inspections, or ignoring signs like slow-draining sinks might mean dealing with costly repairs later on due to problems developing undetected beneath ground level!
+Neglecting regular upkeep like sewage backup reveals, septic tank pumping regular inspections, or ignoring signs like slow-draining sinks might result in costly repairs later on.

 The Vital Role Bacteria Play in Waste Breakdown